isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-from-here-to-eternity-archiving-and-immortality.md

 Watson, B. (1958). <i>Ssuma Ch’ien: Grand historian of China</i>.
 New York: Columbia University Press.
 (Not available in NLB holdings)

 Wright, D.C.
 (2011). <i>The history of China</i>.
 California: Greenwood Press.
 (Not available in NLB holdings)

+#### **NOTES**

+[^1]: Housel, R., & Wisnewski, J.J.
+(2009). *[Twilight & philosophy: Vampires, vegetarians and the pursuit of immortality](https://nlb.overdrive.com/media/F73624CD-CFDA-4183-B370-BA988EEA31DD)*.
+Hoboken, New Jersey: John Wiley & Sons.
+Retrieved from OverDrive. (myLibrary ID is required to access this ebook)

+[^2]: Wright, D.C.
+(2011). <i>The history of China</i>.
+California: Greenwood Press.
+(Not available in NLB holdings)

+[^3]: Bullfinch, T. (2004). <i>Bullfinch’s mythology: The age of fables or stories of Gods & heroes</i>.
+New York: Modern Library Paperbacks.
+(Not available in NLB holdings)

+[^4]: Shelly, P.B.
+(1818).
+The complete poetic works of Percy Bysshe Shellt (Vol. 2). <i>Ozymandias</i>, Retrieved from The Literature Network online website.

+[^5]: Image of Ramesses II Bust: Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; With no invariant sections, no Front-Cover texts, and no Back-Cover Texts.
+A copy of the license is included in the section entitled GNU Free Documentation License.

+[^6]: The British Museum.
+(2013). <i>Statue of Ramesses II, the “younger memnon’</i>.
+Retrieved from the British Museum website.

+[^7]: Freedman.
+P. (2011, Fall). <i>The reign of Justinian – the early middle ages: 284-1000 AD</i> [Yale Open courses].
+Retrieved from Yale University website.

+[^8]: Watson, B. (1958). <i>Ssuma Ch’ien: Grand historian of China</i>.
+New York: Columbia University Press.
+(Not available in NLB holdings)

+[^9]: Image of Emperor Justinian: The work of art depicted in this image and the reproduction thereof are in the public domain worldwide.
+The reproduction is part of a collection of reproductions compiled by The Yorck Project.
+The compilation copyright is held by Zenodot Verlagsgesellchaft mbH and licensed under the GNU Free Documentation License.
+Image of Sima Qian: This image (or other media file) is in the public domain because its copyright has expired.
+This applies to Australia, the European Union and those countries with a copyright term of life of the author plus 70 years.

+[^10]: Raffles, S. (1819, June 25).
+Original instructions to William Farquhar on the Plan of Singapore Town. *[Straits Settlements Records.
+Series L, Singapore: Letters to Bencoolen](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13844485)* [Straits Settlement Records, L10].
+Singapore: National Archives of Singapore (Microfilm no.: NL 57)

+[^11]: Jayakumar, S., & Koh, T. (2009). *[Pedra Branca: The road to the world court](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13097148)*.
+Singapore: National University of Singapore Press.
+(Call no.: RSING 341.448095957 JAY)

+[^12]: Warren, J.F.
+(2003). *[Rickshaw coolie: A people’s history of Singapore, 1880–1940](https://eservice.nlb.gov.sg/item_holding.aspx?bid=11827063)*.
+Singapore: National University of Singapore Press.
+(Call no.: RSING 388.341 WAR)

+[^13]: Duranti, L. (1994, Spring).
+The concept of appraisal and archival theory. <i>American Archivist</i>, 57 (2), 328–344.
+Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

+[^14]: British Military Administration (BMA).
+(1945, October–December). *[Estimates of revenue and expenditure for 1946](https://www.nas.gov.sg/archivesonline/government_records/record-details/a90edd9a-1159-11e3-83d5-0050568939ad)* [Microfilm no.: NA 1309].
+Retrieved from National Archives of Singapore website.